 Every employee has to complete a W-4 to determine how much taxes to withhold from each paycheck.
 The form needs to be completed accurately because it affects whether you’ll get a refund or owe the IRS at tax time.
 You do not have to update your W-4 every year, but it’s a good idea to review your withholdings as life changes.
 Getting married, having a baby, or starting a side gig can change your tax liability.
-Here’s a beginner’s guide to getting it right.
+Here’s how to fill out your W-4 so you get it right.

 Step 1: Enter your personal information